wolffshots/phocus/README.md

 ## phocus

-A generic set of packages and app to speak to a device via serial and relay the responses to
+A generic set of packages and app to speak to a device via serial and relay the responses to an MQTT broker in a way that Home Assistant expects

 Primarily built to communicate with Phocos branded inverters but the only thing you should need to change to use other inverters is the structure of the messages and the populating of the queue

 ### Installation